-Factory Futures, (Architecture Without Humans), a studio of AA Visiting School at Ivrea, directed by Tommaso Franzolini, Maria S. Giudici, Pierre Cutellic, Edmondo Occhipinti and Fabrizio Bellabio “explores Data Centres as the new factories of today’s computational economy.”
+Factory Futures, (Architecture Without Humans), a studio of AA Visiting School at Ivrea, directed by Tommaso Franzolini, Maria S. Giudici, Pierre Cutellic, Edmondo Occhipinti and Fabrizio Ballabio “explores Data Centres as the new factories of today’s computational economy.”

 Its online tumblr documents these “forms of cohabitation between man and machines and their predecessor throughout the Twentieth Century“.
 The following videos and graphics are the materials supposedly collected for the studio.

 Olivetti ELEA 9003 – 1968

 Map of all Google data center as of 2012

 Google patent diagrams for a floating data centers

 Google patent diagrams for data center cooling system